Will I Need Braces After I Get My Wisdom Teeth Removed?

 Myth 4: Wisdom Teeth Removal Is Necessary Before Orthodontic Work

 In some rare cases, your third molars can cause a position shift of your other teeth.
 Still, we wouldn’t go as far as to recommend having them removed before you begin orthodontic work done.
 Keep in mind that orthodontic work can occur without having your wisdom teeth removed.
 It’s more important to start your treatment as early as possible, not to worry about your third molars.

 Myth 5: Early Wisdom Tooth Removal Isn’t Always Better

-As you become older, removing your wisdom teeth becomes increasingly difficult with a more challenging surgery, leading to a more extended recovery period after the extraction.
+As you become older, removing your teeth becomes increasingly difficult with a more challenging surgery, leading to a more extended recovery period after the extraction.

 Wisdom teeth are easier to remove when you’re younger because the surrounding bone is softer, roots haven’t completely implanted, and there is less risk of damaging nearby structures and nerves.